-When you’re finding information, it helps to understand the difference between search engines (like Google) and AI assistants (like ChatGPT, Claude, or Microsoft Copilot Chat).
-Both can be useful for research — but they work in very different ways, carry different risks, and are better suited to different tasks.
+When you’re finding information for assessments, it helps to understand the difference between search engines (like Google) and AI assistants (like Copilot Chat or ChatGPT).
+Both can support your research, but they work in very different ways and carry different risks.

 How do search engines work?